openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 ### Shelly TRV (thing-type: shellytrv)

 Note: You might need to reboot the device to enable the discovery mode for 3 minutes(use the Web UI).
-As an alternativ you could press the reset button shortly (refer to the manual to locate the reset button).
+As an alternative you could press the reset button shortly (refer to the manual to locate the reset button).
 While the device is in low power mode (usual operation) it will not respond to discovery requests

 You should calibrate the valve using the device Web UI or Shelly App before starting to control it using openHAB.